 - Telephone call or facsimile.

+- A CSR will subsequently be issued by the Superintendent.

-Instruction to Period Contractor.
+- Instruction to Period Contractor.
 (ITPC)

+- A CSR will subsequently be issued by the Superintendent.

-Contractor's Service Request/Report (CSR)
+- Contractor's Service Request/Report (CSR)

 Issued in its own right or subsequent to a telephone call or facsimile, an ITPC or an urgent call out.